higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 ## 8. Deployment Checklist

 - [ ] Update all initialize.php paths to absolute paths
-- [ ] Update path constants in initialize.php
-- [ ] Update URL constants in initialize.php
+- [ ] Verify the constants in bluehost_config.php are correct for your Bluehost environment
 - [ ] Create/update api-config.js with Heroku endpoints
 - [ ] Update member_header.php to include api-config.js
 - [ ] Update recipe-favorite.js to use the centralized API configuration
-- [ ] Update database configuration
+- [ ] Verify `bluehost_config.php` contains the correct Bluehost database settings
+- [ ] Modify `initialize.php` in the production version to directly load `bluehost_config.php` instead of `config.php`
 - [ ] Set appropriate file permissions
 - [ ] Configure error reporting for production
 - [ ] Test all major functionality after deployment